openconfig/featureprofiles/CONTRIBUTING.md

 and approval.
 Only a feature repository maintainer can merge a pull request to the main branch.

-The aim of this process is maintain the model quality and approach that Openconfig working group has strived for since its inception in 2014.
+The aim of this process is maintain the model quality and approach that OpenConfig working group has strived for since its inception in 2014.
 Thank you for your contributions!